EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Experiments

 \textbf{Baselines.} We compare our approach with five SBDD baselines across three categories: (1) Autoregressive-based: AR \cite{luo20213d} and Pocket2Mol \cite{peng2022pocket2mol}; (2) Diffusion-based: TargetDiff \cite{guan20233d} and DecompDiff \cite{guan2024decompdiff}; and (3) BFN-based: MolCRAFT \cite{qu2024molcraft}.

-\textbf{Metrics.} For the Crossdocked2020 dataset, we evaluate our method from multiple perspectives, including pose validity, binding affinity, conformation stability, and molecular properties.
+\textbf{Metrics.} For the CrossDock dataset, we evaluate our method from multiple perspectives, including pose validity, binding affinity, conformation stability, and molecular properties.
 Pose validity is measured by the PoseBusters passing rate (PBValid)\cite{buttenschoen2024posebusters}.
 Binding affinity is assessed using AutoDock Vina\cite{eberhardt2021autodock}, reportingVina Score (directly scoring the generated pose), Vina Min (after local energy minimization), and Vina Dock (re-docking to estimate the optimal achievable affinity).
 Conformation stability is evaluated using Strain Energy, which reflects the energetic cost of the ligand conformation relative to its intrinsic low-energy state (calculated by PoseCheck\cite{harris2023benchmarking}).
 Generation success is quantified by the percentage of fully connected molecules (Connected).
 Molecular properties are assessed using QED(Quantitative Estimate of Drug-likeness) and SA(Synthetic Accessibility).
+For fairness, all samples were evaluated using the same metric computation pipeline.

 For the MolGenBench, we focus on scaffold-level evaluation, reflecting early-stage drug discovery.
 Chemical validity is measured by the chemical filter\cite{schuffenhauer2020evolution, bruns2012rules, gaulton2012chembl} pass rate, ensuring generated scaffolds satisfy standard medicinal chemistry rulesets.
 The model’s ability to recover bioactive chemical space is assessed using scaffold-based Hit Rediscover metrics: Hit Recovery, which measures whether at least one known active scaffold is recovered for a target, and Hit Fraction, which quantifies the coverage of known active scaffolds.
 Target specificity is measured by the Target-Aware Score (TAScore), comparing scaffold recovery under target-aware generation versus a background baseline.
 Results are reported for both seen and unseen targets to assess generalization.